tweidinger/presentations/raw/Tauri-2-secure-edition.iapresenter/text.md

 This means that all IPC communication first passes through the isolation iFrame via `postMessage`.
 This iFrame can be used to inspect, modify or block the communication by writing this logic in JavaScript.

-We can imagine developers wiring their own web application firewall (WAF) or using it to detect compromise.
+We can imagine developers writing their own web application firewall (WAF) or using it to detect compromise.

-We haven't seen massive real-world adoption of this feature, so there are probably not enough resources and use cases for front-end developers.
+We haven't seen massive real-world adoption of this feature, so there are probably not enough resources and use cases for most front-end developers.

-The capability system also provides an easier to use system in standard cases, but for edge cases we imagine this pattern will be helpful for Tauri application developers who are not familiar with Rust.
+We imagine this pattern will be helpful for Tauri application developers who are not familiar with Rust and need to implement custom security checks.

 ---
 ## Content Security Policy